Remix: In popular music

 Recent technology allows for easier remixing, leading to a rise in its use in the music industry.
 It can be done legally, but there have been numerous disputes over rights to samples used in remixed songs.
 Many famous artists have been involved in remix disputes.
-In 2015, Jay-Z went to trial over a dispute about his use of a sample from "Khosara Khosara", a composition by Egyptian composer Baligh Hamdy in his song "Big Pimpin'".
-Osama Fahmy, a nephew of Hamdy, argued that while Jay-Z had the “economic rights” to use the song, he did not have the “moral rights”.
+In 2015, Jay-Z went to trial over a dispute about his use of a sample from "Khosara Khosara", a composition by Egyptian composer Baligh Hamdy in his song "Big Pimpin'.
+Osama Fahmy, a nephew of Hamdy, argued that while Jay-Z had the "economic rights" to use the song, he did not have the "moral rights".

-In 1988, Sinéad O'Connor's art-rock song "I Want Your (Hands On Me)" was remixed to emphasize the urban appeal of the composition (the original contains a tight, grinding bassline and a rhythm guitar not entirely unlike Chic's work).
+In 1988, Sinéad O'Connor's art-rock song "I Want Your (Hands on Me)" was remixed to emphasize the urban appeal of the composition (the original contains a tight, grinding bassline and a rhythm guitar not entirely unlike Chic's work).
 In 1989, the Cure's "Pictures of You" was remixed turning "the music on its head, twisted the beat completely, but at the same time left the essential heart of the song intact."

 Remixes have become the norm in contemporary dance music, giving one song the ability to appeal across many different musical genres or dance venues.
 Such remixes often include "featured" artists, adding new vocalists or musicians to the original mix.
-The remix is also widely used in hip hop and rap music.
+The remix is also widely used in hip-hop.
 An R&B remix usually has the same music as the original song but has added or altered verses that are rapped or sung by the featured artists.
-It usually contains some if not all of the original verses of the song however they may be arranged in a different order than they originally were.
+It usually contains some if not all of the original verses of the song, but they may be arranged in a different order.